Festivals and Events

 Eid El Adha

-Also known as the Feast of Sacrifice, the festival of Eid El Adha commerorates the willingness of Ibrahim to follow Allah's command to sacrifice his son Ishmael.
+Also known as the Feast of Sacrifice, the festival of Eid El Adha commemorates the willingness of Ibrahim to follow Allah's command to sacrifice his son Ishmael.
 The festival lasts for four days and during this time families share the meat from a sacrificed animal between themselves, relatives and the poor.
-In 2016 Eid El Adha begins on the 13th September.